robertmartin8/MachineLearningStocks/README.md

 - Short % of Float
 - Shares Short (prior month)

-### Current data
+### Current fundamental data

-Current data is parsed from Yahoo finance using regex.
+Current data is scraped from Yahoo finance: we literally just download the statistics page for each stock (here is the [page](https://finance.yahoo.com/quote/AAPL/key-statistics?p=AAPL) for Apple).

+Then, we parse it using regex.
 In general, it is [really not recommended](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags) to use regex to parse HTML.
 However, I think regex probably wins out for ease of understanding (this project being educational in nature), and from my experience regex works fine for this specific example.

-I tend to have to fix this whenever yahoo changes their UI :(
+This part of the projet has to be fixed whenever yahoo finance changes their UI.

 ## What each file does

+### download_historical_prices.py

+Uses `pandas-datareader` with the Yahoo Finance fix to download historical stock price and S&P500 price data.

-### dataAcquisition.py
+### parse_keystats.py

 This is the bulk of the project.
 It looks through intraQuarter to parse the historical fundamental data into a pandas dataframe.
 Then, it adds to this dataframe the stock percentage change in a year.
 We compare this with the change in the S&P500 in the same year, to determine if the stock underperformed or outperformed.

 Requires intraQuarter, `stock_prices.csv`, and `YAHOO-INDEX_GSPC.csv`.

 Outputs a csv called `key_stats_NO_NA_enhanced.csv`.

 ### currentData.py